Error063/artemis/docs/game_specific_info.md

 | `unlock_all_modules` | Unlocks all modules (costumes) by default, if set to `False` all modules need to be purchased   |
 | `unlock_all_items`   | Unlocks all items (customizations) by default, if set to `False` all items need to be purchased |

+### Custom PV Lists (databanks)

+In order to use custom PV Lists, simply drop in your .dat files inside of /titles/diva/data/ and make sure they are called PvList0.dat, PvList1.dat, PvList2.dat, PvList3.dat and PvList4.dat exactly.

 ### Database upgrade